Keith Sequeira: Keith in Bigg Boss 9

 Sequeira was among the fourteen contestants in the ninth season of the reality television show Bigg Boss, which began airing in October 2015.
 Keith Sequeira had to leave the show midway through due to a family emergency but he made his reentry to Bigg Boss House as the birthday gift of Rochelle Rao.

 Personal life

-Sequeira was born in Delhi to natives of Goa.
+Sequeira was born in Delhi to natives of Goa, India.

 He was married to former actress Samyuktha Singh in 2005.
 They separated in 2011 due to creative differences.

 In 2015, his girlfriend, Rochelle Rao, participated in Bigg Boss 9: Double Trouble with him.
 The couple were married in March 2018 in a private ceremony in Mahaballipuram in Tamil Nadu.
 They went on to compete in Season 9 of the reality dance competition Nach Baliye in 2019.